nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to create a new class with the specified class name.
-2. TA Assist creates a new class with the given class name.
+2. TA-Assist creates a new class with the given class name.
-3. TA Assist indicates that the class has been created.
+3. TA-Assist indicates that the class has been created.

    Use case ends.

 **Extensions**
 * 2a.
 The class already exists.
   * 2a1.
-TA Assist tells the user that the class already exists.
+TA-Assist tells the user that the class already exists.

     Use case ends.

 * 2b.
 The class name is empty.
   * 2b1.
-TA Assist shows an error message.
+TA-Assist shows an error message.

     Use case ends.